 Questionable Things About JFK's Presidency

 It's not hard to see why.
-Kennedy has always been revered for his charisma, style, and strong leadership in times of crisis (via the Miller Center).
-His ability to get the limited test ban treaty done in the midst of the nuclear arms race with the Soviet Union was impressive.
-JFK's assassination by Lee Harvey Oswald cemented his legacy as one of the most beloved presidents of the 20th century.
+Kennedy has always been revered for his charisma, style, and strong leadership in times of crisis.
+His ability to get the Limited Test Ban Treaty done in the midst of a nuclear arms race with the Soviet Union was impressive, to say the least.
+Tragically, Kennedy's assassination by Lee Harvey Oswald cemented his legacy as one of the most beloved presidents of the 20th century.

-However, not everything about the Kennedy administration was positive: his memory has been dogged by rumors about his private life, and his death has been the subject of bizarre conspiracies – and that's just the tip of the iceberg.
+However, not everything about the Kennedy administration was positive.
+His memory has been dogged by rumors about his private life, JFK's assassination has been the subject of bizarre conspiracies, and that's just the tip of the iceberg.
 These are the most questionable things about JFK's presidency.

 JFK's flap with Nixon on the campaign trail

 The first questionable incident with the Kennedy administration actually occurred before JFK was even president.
-One of the most pressing matters for United States foreign policy in the early-1960s was the Cuban Revolution and the ascension of Fidel Castro to power.
-On the 1960 campaign trail, the head of the CIA, Allen Dulles, gave a briefing to Kennedy on the current state of U.S. foreign policy (via John Prados in "Safe for Democracy").
+One of the most pressing matters for United States foreign policy in the early 1960s was the Cuban Revolution and the ascension of Fidel Castro to power.
+On the 1960 campaign trail, the head of the CIA, Allen Dulles, gave a briefing to Kennedy on the current state of U.S. foreign policy.
 Dulles reportedly mentioned Cuba, but nothing specific about any covert plans for an invasion — which the Eisenhower administration was secretly planning with the CIA in what would become the Bay of Pigs invasion.

 In their presidential debates, Kennedy's opponent Richard Nixon — the vice president at the time — accused Kennedy of being weak on fighting communism in Cuba.
-Kennedy responded by putting out a statement in the New York Times that specifically called for the Eisenhower administration to help indigenous Cuban forces trying to oust Castro.
-Nixon, claiming he was protecting the secret CIA operation's integrity, did not acknowledge the Eisenhower administration was already doing exactly that, and he called the idea "dangerously irresponsible."
+Kennedy responded by putting out a statement in The New York Times that specifically called for the Eisenhower administration to help indigenous Cuban forces trying to oust Castro.
+Nixon, claiming he was protecting the secret CIA operation's integrity, did not acknowledge the Eisenhower administration was already doing exactly that, and instead decried the idea.

 Nixon was furious with Kennedy because he was convinced that JFK knew about the administration's planned secret operation and was trying to make Nixon look bad.
 Nixon blamed this flap for his eventual loss in the election; however, Dulles did not brief Kennedy about the Cuba operation, and Nixon was mistaken.